 Probably the most common trait of the White-breasted Nuthatch bird is its ability to go headfirst down a tree trunk.

 Woodpeckers and nuthatches share the role of gleaning insects from the trunks and larger limbs of trees.
-Their styles may differ as woodpeckers will hop around the trunk on their way up and nuthatches move downward, getting whatever insect might have been missed.
+Their styles may differ as woodpeckers will hop around the trunk on their way up, and nuthatches move downward getting whatever insects might have been missed.